zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-amazon.md

 Dedication by.

 [APZ 33.12] (#apz33 .12) {#apz33 .12 .ref .apz} "Brahman from the epidermis
-Nirvana stands.
-Nirvana Way stands.
+Nibbana stands.
+Nibbana Way stands.
 Stay away, my auditorium Some of the recipients who have been admonished:
-Even if you get Nirvana and not get some, here
+Even if you get Nibbana and not get some, here
 What will I do?
 Block the road, knowing the Brahmana Thathagathemama road Dekanakara.
 The people who adhered to by himself are rid of him.